iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/All Pairs Shortest Paths.md

 **Proof**:

-Following the same idea as [[../../CSE 000 Basics Algorithms/Single Source Shortest Path Optimality Conditions]].
+Following the same idea as [Single Source Shortest Path Optimality Conditions](../../CSE%20000%20Basics%20Algorithms/Single%20Source%20Shortest%20Path%20Optimality%20Conditions.md).
 We skip the proof here because they are really similar.

 **The Generic Labeling Algorithms**
 > One algorithm that asserts the optimality path conditions repeatedly will terminate and achieve optimality at the end.